Carnelian: History

 The red variety of chalcedony has been known to be used as beads since the Early Neolithic in Bulgaria.
 The first faceted (with constant 16+16=32 facets on each side of the bead) carnelian beads are described from the Varna Chalcolithic necropolis (middle of the 5th millennium BC).
 The bow drill was used to drill holes into carnelian in Mehrgarh in the 4th–5th millennium BC.

+Etched carnelian beads were manufactured by the Indus Valley Civilization during the 3rd millennium BCE.
 Carnelian was recovered from Bronze Age Minoan layers at Knossos on Crete in a form that demonstrated its use in decorative arts; this use dates to approximately 1800 BC.
 Carnelian was used widely during Roman times to make engraved gems for signet or seal rings for imprinting a seal with wax on correspondence or other important documents, as hot wax does not stick to carnelian.
 Sard was used for Assyrian cylinder seals, Egyptian and Phoenician scarabs, and early Greek and Etruscan gems.
 The Hebrew odem (also translated as sardius), was the first stone in the High Priest's breastplate, a red stone, probably sard but perhaps red jasper.
 In Revelation 4:3, the One seated on the heavenly throne seen in the vision of John the Apostle is said to "look like jasper and σαρδίῳ (sardius transliterated)."
 And likewise it is in Revelation 21:20 as one of the precious stones in the foundations of the wall of the heavenly city.